Homelab to Production, Powered by Tailscale

 • Macs, phones, Apple TV

-• Raspberry Pi, Synology NAS
+• Raspberry Pis, Synology NAS

 Tailscale dashboard showing all devices